scrapy/scrapy/scrapy/trunk/docs/faq.rst

 Does Scrapy work with Python 3.0?
 ---------------------------------

-No, and there is no plan to port Scrapy to Python 3.0 yet.
+No, and there are no plans to port Scrapy to Python 3.0 yet.
 At the moment Scrapy requires Python 2.5 or 2.6.